mwierzchowski/sun-ephemeris/README.md

 Service does not calculate sun ephemeris on its own.
 Instead, it uses API exposed by [Sunrise-Sunset](https://sunrise-sunset.org) site (kudos for great work!).
 Client code is generated from [specification](/etc/sunrise-sunset-spec.yml) with OpenAPI Generator.
-To optimize network traffic and avoid risk of abusing API usage rules, received ephemeris for is cached in Redis under a date key.
+To optimize network traffic and avoid risk of abusing API usage rules, received ephemeris is cached in Redis under a date key.

 **Please note:** Since, it is assumed that location is static configuration and never changes during service lifetime, location is not part of the key.